Home > Who we are > Projects > Walsall Arts for All

 Overview

-Walsall Arts for All is a programme of the Walsall Cultural Education Partnership, with investment from Arts Connect and Walsall for All, which is funded by the Ministry of Housing, Communities & Local Government.
+Walsall Arts for All was a programme of the Walsall Cultural Education Partnership, with investment from Arts Connect and Walsall for All, which is funded by the Ministry of Housing, Communities & Local Government.

 Exhibition Visual Walkthrough